-Chapel Hill police to share development in Faith Hedgepeth case
+Chapel Hill police announce arrest of 28-year-old in murder of Faith Hedgepeth

 Autopsy results concluded that Hedgepeth had been brutally beaten and raped.
 On the bed next to Hedgepeth's body was a handwritten note scrawled on a bag from a fast-food restaurant.
 Investigators said they believed the killer wrote the note.

 When ABC11 reached out to police earlier this month, they said the case remained open and active.
-They said there was a $40,000 reward available for anyone who providing information that lead to an arrest in the case.
+They said there was a $40,000 reward available for anyone who provided information that lead to an arrest in the case.

 THE NIGHT OF THE MURDER